grame-cncm/embaudio/web/docs/lectures/lecture1.md

 ### Audio applications on Teensy

-The application prepared for the AUD course are available [here](lecture1/img/crazy-sine.tar).
+The application prepared for the AUD course are available [here](lecture1/img/crazy-sine.tar) or you can find them in the embaudio git repository (``examples/teensy/projects`` directory).
 Download the file and untar it in, this will create an `projects` directory.
 Open (`File -> open...` in arduino) the `crazy-sine/crazy-sine.ino` project.
 Download it to teensy and ear the crazy sine.